NethServer/docs/administrator-manual/en/ha.rst

 Each node must be connected at least to one pre-configured fence device.

-*Fencing* is the action which disconnects a node from shared storage.
+*Fencing* is the action which disconnects a node from the shared storage.
 The *fence device* is a hardware device than can be used to shutdown a node using the STONITH (Shoot The Other Node In The Head) method, thus cutting off the power to the failed node.

 We recommend a switched PDU (Power Distribution Unit), but IPMI (Intelligent Platform Management Interface) devices should work with some limitations.
-It's also possible to use a managed switch that supports SNMP IF-MIB protocol.
+It's also possible to use a managed switch that supports the SNMP IF-MIB protocol.

 External links: